William-Lavoie/BrokerX/documentation/architecture/arc42.md

 ### 3.1 Business Context
 ![Activity Diagram](../images/activity.png)

 The system currently allows clients to add funds to their wallets.
-Additional functionalities (including placing order and seeing their portfolio) will be added during the following phases of the project.
+Additional functionalities (including placing order and viewing their portfolio) will be added during the following phases of the project.
 ### 3.2 Technical Context
 - **Interface** - Web-based Django application
 - **Persistence Layer**: MySQL database with DAO pattern.
-- **Simulated Payment Service**: Python class that mocks a banking account for clients to withdraw money.
+- **Simulated Payment Service**: Python module that mocks a banking account for clients to simulate withdrawing money from an external bank.

 ![Context Diagram](../images/context.png)

----

 ## 4. Solution Strategy
 | Problem | Solution |